 Parents and carers should make every effort to avoid taking pupils out of education for holidays or other extended leave during term time.
-The school will only authorise a leave of absence during term time where there are exceptional circumstances.

 To request a leave of absence, parents/carers must make the request in advance and in writing addressed to the Headteacher and, wherever possible, at least 4 school weeks ahead of the planned leave.